Sara wanted a new website that would achieve a variety of tasks:

-Vaughn Davis and his father, famers at SchoolHouse Farms in Ohio, had plenty of ideas for new products and services that they wanted the farm to offer.
+Vaughn Davis and his father, 7th generation farmers at SchoolHouse Farms in Ohio, had plenty of ideas for new products and services that they wanted the farm to offer.

 They were branching out into all sorts of new crops including popcorn, sunflowers, sunflower oil, birdseed, distillery grains, and much more.